sensebox/books/home/en/assembly01_inventory.md

 The three boards are stacked on top of each other:
 - **bottom:** microcontroller `Wattuino Uno R3`, contains the main computing and IO unit.
-- **mid:** ethernet shield `W5500` or Watterott WLAN-shield, provides the board with an ethernet connection.
+- **mid:** ethernet shield `W5500` or Watterott WiFi-shield, provides the board with an internet connection.
 - **top:** custom `senseBox Shield`, provides an real time clock (`RV-8523-C3 RTC`), microSD-slot, and connectors for the sensors.

 #### Basic configuration with 4 sensors